COMPAS Classification • An equivant product

 Managing inmates who are disruptive and/or violent.
 Protecting inmates who are vulnerable.
 Maintaining order.
 Respecting rights and dignities.
 Your job isn’t easy.

 One of the most common ways to balance these competing priorities is to use restrictive housing.
-Also known as maximum custody, ad-seg, The Hole, intensive management unit (IMU), The Box, and a variety of other names, restrictive housing is a term for any inmate treatment that involves two basic elements:
+Also known as maximum custody, ad-seg, The Hole, intensive management unit (IMU), The Box, and a variety of other names, restrictive housing is a term for any inmate treatment that involves three basic elements:

 - Transfer out of the general population

 - Housing in a locked room or cell, with or without another inmate, and

 - Confinement to that room or cell for most of the day, usually 22 hours or more.¹

 Restrictive housing is increasingly under scrutiny and frequently misunderstood.
 When used effectively, it’s not just about relocating or containing problem behavior.
 It’s a thoughtful process that helps maintain the delicate equilibrium in the facility while balancing the safety and dignity of all involved.

 Effective restrictive housing systems have a few key things in common: